ramonmc1/VBA-Homework/VBA_HW_Code_RMartinez.md

 GreDec = Cells(2, 11).Value
 GreTotVol = Cells(2, 12).Value

+'Formulas to calculate the max and min values below.
+I tried using the application MAX/MIN function and I could obtain the highest/lowest values but I could not pull the corresponding ticker value associated with the max/min value.
 For j = 2 To LastRow2
 If Cells(j + 1, 10) > GreInc Then
 GreInc = Cells(j + 1, 10).Value